-The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend assets' lives are not capitalized.
+The cost of normal maintenance and repairs that do not add to the value of the assets or materially extend assets' lives are not capitalized.

-Major outlays for capital assets and improvements are capitalized as projects are constructed.
-Property, plant and equipment of the government is depreciated using the straight-line method over the following estimated useful lives:
+Major outlays for capital assets and improvement are capitalized as projects are constructed.

+Property, plant and equipment of the government is depreciated using straight-line method over the following estimated useful lives: